agupta-12/Website/index.md

 <img class = "image" align = "left" style = "width:400px; max-width:100%" src = "/Images/2025.jpg"/>

 Welcome!
 I'm a PhD candidate in economics at Boston University.
-I study microeconomic theory and my research spans industrial organization, market design, social learning, and organizational economics.
-My work focuses on the role of uncertainty and incentives in equilibrium outcomes.
+I study microeconomic theory with research spanning industrial organization, market design, organizational economics, and social learning.
+My work focuses on the role of uncertainty in shaping equilibrium outcomes in dynamic settings.

 I will be on the job market in AY 2025-2026.